PowerDNS/pdns/README.md

-PowerDNS is copyright Ⓒ 2012-2013 by PowerDNS.COM BV & lots of
+PowerDNS is copyright Ⓒ 2002-2014 by PowerDNS.COM BV & lots of
-contributors, using the GNU GPLv2 license.
+contributors, using the GNU GPLv2 license (see NOTICE for the exact license and exception used).

 All documentation can be found on http://doc.powerdns.com/